-Bandpass-filtered (15-100 day) 200-hPa winds (Fig. 4) confirmed a westerly anomaly greater than 25 m s^{-1} over Asia on 7 July in response to the divergent flow.
+Bandpass-filtered (15-100 d) 200 hPa winds (Fig. 4) confirmed a westerly anomaly greater than 25 ms-1 over Asia on 7 July in response to the divergent flow.
 This anomaly pattern, which held throughout the first half of July (not shown), strongly favors wave breaking downwind of such a jet exit region (Takaya and Nakamura 2001).
-Consistent with this reasoning, MV12 described a series of upper-tropospheric wave-breaking events in the northwest Pacific that reached their farthest equatorward penetration on 4, 9, 15, 20, and 27 July 1988, all occurring near 150°E. Because of the lack of a westerly duct (Webster and Holton 1982) at low latitudes, these summer wave-breaking events did not reach within 2000 km of the equator.
+Consistent with this reasoning, MV12 described a series of upper-tropospheric wave breaking events in the northwest Pacific that reached their farthest equatorward penetration on 4, 9, 15, 20, and 27 July 1988, all occurring near 150°E. Due to the lack of a westerly duct (Webster and Holton 1982) at low latitudes, these summer wavebreaking events did not reach within 2000 km of the equator.

-The cumulative impact of these events can be seen in the 15-100-day bandpass-filtered Ertel potential vorticity (PV) on the 355- and 340-K isentropic surfaces on 14, 20, and 26 July 1988 in Fig. 5.
-The pressure above the low was about 170 hPa at 355 K and 340 hPa at 340 K. The "L" in these panels represents the center of the low at 850 hPa.
-On 14 July, the 850-hPa low was found almost directly under the maximum PV at both 355 and 340 K. It is notable that the scale of the PV maximum falls in the 1000-2000-km range found by Nie and Sobel (2016) to optimize convective response to quasigeostrophic forcing in the subtropics.
+The cumulative impact of these events can be seen in the 15-100 d bandpass-filtered Ertel potential vorticity (PV) on the 355K and 340K isentropic surfaces on 14, 20, and 26 July 1988 in Fig. 5.
+The pressure on the 355K surface above the low was about 170 hPa at 355K, and 340 hPa at 340K.
+The "L" in these panels represents the center of the low at 850 hPa.
+On 14 July, the 850 hPa low was found almost directly under the maximum PV at both 355K and 340K.
+It is notable that the scale of the PV maximum falls in the 1000-2000 km range found by Nie and Sobel (2016) to optimize convective response to quasi-geostrophic forcing in the subtropics.

-Six days later, the low still lay under the 355-K maximum, but the upper PV anomaly weakened, consistent with destruction of PV aloft by deep convection.
-By 26 July, only anticyclonic PV existed at 355 K. High PV was advected both equatorward and poleward by the strong outflow from above the low.
-By this last time, the 850-hPa low lay directly under a region of positive PV advection at 340 K. The dominant right-hand-side term in the quasigeostrophic omega equation can be written in terms of minus twice the Q-vector convergence following Holton's text, but it can also be written in terms of the vertical derivative of potential vorticity advection [i.e., Hoskins et al. (1985), their Eq.
-(A7)].
+Six days later, the low still lay under the 355K maximum, but the upper PV anomaly weakened, consistent with destruction of PV aloft by deep convection.
+By 26 July, only anticyclonic PV existed at 355K.
+High PV was advected both equatorward and poleward by the strong outflow from above the low.
+By this last time, the 850 hPa low lay directly under a region of positive PV advection at 340K.
+The dominant right-hand side term in the quasi-geostrophic omega equation can be written in terms of minus twice the Q vector convergence following Holton's text, but it can also be written in terms of the vertical derivative of potential vorticity advection (i.e., Hoskins et al. 1985, their Eq A7).
 The two formulations are broadly equivalent, with smaller terms neglected in each case.
-In essence, upward motion associated with Q-vector convergence is driven by upper-tropospheric PV advection.
-It is hypothesized that through such forcing, the upper-tropospheric PV supports a strong convective response, and thus the growth and intensification of the low during this period, even though convection appears to destroy the 355-K PV maximum over time.
+In essence, upward motion associated with Q vector convergence is driven by upper tropospheric PV advection.
+It is hypothesized that through such forcing, the upper tropospheric PV supports a strong convective response, and thus the growth and intensification of the low during this period, even though convection appears to destroy the 355K PV maximum over time.
 This will be addressed further in the following section.